JHarenfa/pokeshuffler/README.md

 ## Custom API

-This project uses custom made API using .NET to control Products table display
+This project uses custom made API using .NET to control Products table display .NET project will be shared via Google Drive in ZIP
 ## Disclaimer

 This is an university project, we do not collect profits or condone this to be commercialized.